Pooventhiran/sweepy-file-organizer/README.md

 - [Flags Explained](#flags-explained)

 # Introduction
 SweePy helps to organize the directories by moving files into folders based on their type.
-This application can be used as either a stand-alone python script that can be run with python runtime or a GUI-based version which is ready-to-run available.
+This application is written in Python3 and can be used as either a stand-alone python script that can be run with python runtime or a GUI-based version which is ready-to-run available.

 # Modules
 This application is very simple that it does not use any external libraries but python built-in library Tkinter for UI.